 - Internally process what you want to say first, even if you must walk away for a few minutes.
 Eric processes in milliseconds.
 Due to his personality type, he can think something through and have a well-thought out answer immediately.
 Oh, the jealousy I feel for him sometimes!
-Depending on the depth of the subject matter, I often have to walk away and think for a while before I can When I attempt to talk about something emotional before I take time to process, I always regret it.
+Depending on the depth of the subject matter, I often have to walk away and think for a while before I can discuss.
+When I attempt to talk about something emotional before I take time to process, I always regret it.
 Then, I end up throwing out whatever sentences I can pull together and look quite “intelligent” in the process.
-Five minutes of self-deliberation makes a ton of difference to those of us who need time to think and process before responding.
+Five minutes of self-deliberation makes a ton of difference for those of us who need time to think and process before responding.

 - When possible, communicate your desires using concrete measures.
 (1-10 scale, glass half full, ¾ full, etc.) Tonight, Eric and I had a conversation which ended with him saying, “I need you to write down exactly what you are looking for from me.”
 Considering the subject matter, I responded, “I can make you a chart!”
 He seemed grateful. ~smile~ In fact, I should get started on that after I finish this post!
 Concrete explanations take the guesswork out of what you are trying to say.
-“I like cheeseburgers” is not nearly as clear as “on a scale from 1-10, cheeseburgers are an 8.”
+“I like cheeseburgers” is not nearly as clear as “on a scale from 1-10, cheeseburgers are an 8 for me.”
 If you are feeling a little lonely, instead of saying, “I miss you,” you can say, “My love tank is about a quarter full.”
 After introducing concrete scales into our relationship, Eric and I will never go back!

 - Write down your points.
 Say them out loud a few times before you speak to your partner so you can communicate your points with confidence.
 Though talking to your sweetheart should not feel like a job interview, there is nothing wrong with being prepared.
 In general, are you more likely to listen to a salesperson who thoroughly knows his or her product or a timid salesperson who gets flustered every time you ask a question?